Liz Deschenes: Major works

 In 2014, at the invitation of the Walker Art Center in Minneapolis, Deschenes created Gallery 7 (2014), a site-specific installation composed of three elements: eleven photographs in freestanding frames; three horizontal lines etched into the gallery walls; and the natural light from the floor-to-ceiling windows.
 The freestanding frames were located in the center of the space, relocating the viewing experience from the walls towards the windows.
 The exhibition was on view for a year, throughout which the light conditions changed and encouraged the oxidation of the light-sensitive photograms.
 The proportions of the photographs, furthermore, were based on those of an index card, in reference to Lucy Lippard's c.
 7,500 exhibition of Conceptual art by women artists at the Walker Art Center in 1973.
+In 2014, Deschenes was a recipient of the prestigious Rappaport Art Prize.
+Established in 2000, the Rappaport Prize is an annual art award presented to a contemporary artist with strong connections to New England by deCordova Sculpture Park and Museum through the support of the Phyllis and Jerome Lyle Rappaport Foundation.

 In 2018, Deschenes staged her Rates (Frames per Second) exhibition at Miguel Abreu Gallery.
 In the installation, Deschenes took the proto-cinematic experiments of Étienne-Jules Marey as the point of departure and presented two series, FPS (Frames per Second) and FPF (Frames per Feet).
 FPS was cut and mounted directly on vertical strips of dibond, and FPF was pressed in thin, horizontal frames.
 Both series progressed with the rhythm of the viewer's footsteps, akin to the body's movement being captured by the camera in time.
 The Brooklyn Rail described the show as centering on not "the specific atmospheric or environmental conditions that produced each print," but "how time is felt...and the specific weight that time can hold in space."